NIB-SI/PhasiHunter/README.md

 ### Conda/mamba configure file

 We also provide a conda/mamba environment configuration file.
-User can install all the required dependencies with command `conda/mamba install -f /foo/PhasiHunter/bin/env.yaml`
+User can install all the required dependencies with command `conda/mamba create -f /foo/PhasiHunter/bin/env.yaml`

 ## Demo data
 **Download link**